eclipse-sumo/sumo/docs/web/docs/NETGENERATE.md

 ---
-title: NETGENERATE
+title: netgenerate
-permalink: /NETGENERATE/
+permalink: /netgenerate/
 ---

 # From 30.000 feet

-**NETGENERATE** generates abstract road networks that may be used by other SUMO-applications.
+**netgenerate** generates abstract road networks that may be used by other SUMO-applications.

 - **Purpose:** Abstract road network generation